caiters/uncovered-classics/README.md

 # Uncovered Classics

-This is a sub-theme of the Zuki theme by [Elma Studio](http://www.elmastudio.de/).
+This is a WordPress sub-theme of the Zuki theme by [Elma Studio](http://www.elmastudio.de/).